piskoviste/pisek/docs/task-parts/validator.md

 ./validate <test_num> < input
 ```
 Where `test_num` is number of the test to which the input belongs.
-If the input is valid, the validator should exit with **returncode 42**.
+If the input is valid, the validator should exit with **return code 42**.
-Otherwise, it should exit with any other returncode.
+Otherwise, it should exit with any other return code.

 ??? example "Example `simple-42` validator"